strimzi/strimzi-kafka-oauth/README.md

     super.users=User:service-account-kafka

-This assumes that you configured alternative user principal extrantion from the token by adding to JAAS configuration the parameter:
+This assumes that you configured alternative user id extraction from the token by adding to JAAS configuration the parameter:

     oauth.username.claim="preferred_username"